local-first-web/state/docs/security.md

 1. Alice tells the signal server that she has repository `raw-fish`, and that she is willing to connect with anyone who can prove they are Bob.
 2. Bob connects to the signal server and says he is interested in `raw-fish`.
-3. The signal server sends Bob to the auth server, which tells Bob to go to Google and come back with a token proving his identity.
+3. The signal server sends Bob to the authentication server, which tells Bob to go to Google and come back with a token proving his identity.
 4. Bob provides his credentials (password + 2FA) to Google's satisfaction.
-5. Google sends Bob back to the auth server along with a JWT that can only be decrypted with a private key known to the auth server.
+5. Google sends Bob back to the authentication server along with a JWT that can only be decrypted with a private key known to the authentication server.
-6. The auth server sends Bob back to the signal server along with a new JWT that includes the role-specific encryption keys he will need.
+6. The authentication server sends Bob back to the signal server along with a new JWT that includes the role-specific encryption keys he will need.
 7. The signal server is now satisfied that Bob is who he says he is, and can vouch for him to Alice (and anyone else, as long as Bob's token hasn't expired)

 ## Authorization